niquola/route-map/README.md

 Routes are just clojure data structure, which means:

+* Simple
 * Composable
+* Transformable
-* Transformabe
+* Controllable
-* Can be used as meta information

-Dispatching is just search in tree wich allow you any customization and full control.
+Dispatching is just search in tree which allow you any customization and full control.

 ### Basic API